cschreib/vif/doc/sphinx/generic-function-guidelines.rst

 With this version of the function, the error when called on vectors of strings becomes much clearer (4 lines of errors) and says that you cannot call the function on strings.
 Again, much better!

 So, that's it?
 Not quite.
 There is one last implicit requirement when we write ``v(1,_)``: the first dimension of ``v`` must have at least two elements.
-There is no way to check this at the time of compilation, so the program will compile:
+There is no way to check this at the time of compilation, so the faulty program below will compile:

 .. code-block:: c++